The Richmond Bar: Description

 The Richmond Bar was located in southeast Portland's Richmond neighborhood.
 The bar offered beer and cocktails in a "rustic and cozy space", according to Thrillist.
 Beers from Oregon and Europe were available; according to Matthew Korfhage of Willamette Week, the cocktails "skew[ed] sweetly medicinal" and the "neutral-and-red-hued bar [had] honed the refined, unshowy comforts now expected of a Portland bar".

 History

 Co-owners Martin Schwartz and Nate Tilden opened the bar in 2013, in a space formerly occupied by Matchbox Lounge.
 A back patio was added in 2015, increasing seating capacity by 30 people.

 In 2016, Tilden was nominated for a James Beard Foundation Award as restaurateur of Clyde Common, Olympia Provisions, Spirit of 77, and The Richmond Bar.
 The bar closed temporarily during the COVID-19 pandemic.
 In September 2025, the business announced plans to close permanently in October.
 The bar closed on October 17, 2025.
+Richmond Club began operating in the space in 2026.